 Mobile X-ray for TB prevalence studies and outreach screening

-Fit for easy & safe Transport: As a standard sized 20 foot container, the unit is transportable by any truck locally available and is optimised for large scale prevalence studies or systematic screening programs in high risk groups such as people living in overcrowded areas, prisoners, mineworkers, PLWH etc. With a sophisticated - yet simple to operate - lifting device, the relatively low weight container is off-loaded from the truck and the X-ray system can be up and running in less than 1.5 hours.
-The truck is normally not integrated in the mobile unit, so the unit can after the prevalence survey is completed for instance be operational in a fixed setting for TB screening at a prison site, mine or hospital.
+Fit for easy & safe Transport: As a standard sized 20 foot container, the unit is transportable by any truck locally available and is optimized for large scale prevalence studies or systematic screening programs in high risk groups such as people living in overcrowded areas, prisoners, mineworkers, PLWH etc. With a sophisticated - yet simple to operate - lifting device, the relatively low weight container is off-loaded from the truck and the X-ray system can be up and running in less than 1.5 hours.
+Because the Xray container is not permanently fixed on the truck, the unit can easily become operational in a fixed setting for TB screening as well.

 The reception room contains the diagnostic viewer and PC and is separated from the camera room by led protected walls and door.
 The X-ray room contains the digital X-ray system that is fixed in the container floor.

 Impression of a solar powered TB screening unit

 CIDRZ based in Lusaka, Zambia operates the mobile "One Stop TB" container concept with a (single phase) Direct Digital Radiographic system and a small laboratory for active case finding in high risk groups, such as inmates.
 This diagnostic container was awarded in 2010 a grant under the Stop TB Partnership/TB Reach call for innovative TB case detection proposals and ranked in 2011 first place on the impact analysis (presentation at UNION Conference in Lille 2011).